Moventes/bruit.io/README.md

 ## React

-With an application built using the `create-react-app` script the easiest way to include the `bruit-io` component is to call `defineCustomElements(window)` from the `index.js` file.
+With an application built using React CLI (namely `create-react-app`), the easiest way is to include the `bruit-io` component by calling the `defineCustomElements(window)` method in the `index.js` file.

 ```tsx
 import React from 'react';